The European market potential for dates

 The majority of dates in the Netherlands are sold under private labels.
 The leading retail chains selling dates under their own labels in the Netherlands include Albert Heijn (AH label), Aldi (Trader Joe’s label), Jumbo (Jumbo label) and Lidl (Alesto label).
 Large Medjool dates are sometimes packed in more luxurious packaging.
 Several brands are sold under the labels of producers, especially in ethnic shops.
 One of the leading organic brands for dates is Smaakt Bio, but organic dates are also packed and sold under private labels.

 Italy: supply dominated by Tunisia

-In 2020, Italy imported 12 thousand tonnes of dates with a value of €31 million.
-Around 1.6 thousand tonnes were re-exported, leaving around 10 thousand tonnes for domestic consumption.
-According to INC, per capita consumption of dates in Italy is estimated at 0.21 kg/year.
-Imports of dates to Italy show a strong seasonal pattern.
+In 2021, Italy imported 18,000 tonnes of dates at a value of €40 million.
+Around 2,500 tonnes were re-exported, leaving around 15,500 tonnes for domestic consumption.
+Per capita consumption of dates was estimated at 0.26 kg/year.
+Date imports to Italy show a strong seasonal pattern.
 Italy imports more than 50% of its dates in the last quarter of the year, reaching a peak in November.
 This is explained by the increased use of dates during the winter holidays in Italy.
-More dried fruits, including dates, are generally eaten during winter holidays such as New Year’s Eve and Christmas.
+More dried fruits, including dates, are generally eaten during winter holidays, such as New Year’s Eve and Christmas.